There's a reason why Little India has earned a rep as a hip 'hood. We explore the best Indian restaurants, boutique hotels and things to do.

 Mustafa Centre, 145 Syed Alwi Road, Singapore 207704

-Founded in Singapore by sisters Sindu and Shruti Suria, Pottu Kara Maami (PKM) is the saree haven for anyone seeking something out of the ordinary.
+Founded in Singapore by sisters Sindu and Shruti Suria, Pottu Kara Maami is a saree haven for anyone seeking something out of the ordinary.
 Slip into chic with a range of modern silhouettes like embroidered sarees, sequin sarees and block print sarees.
 Or opt for traditional pieces like mangalagiri cotton sarees and kanchipuram sarees.
-Follow its Instagram page for fun and cheeky IG stories and stunning photo sets like the one pictured above.

 Pottu Kara Maami, 121A Serangoon Road, Singapore 218026